 Disclosure: This site is reader-supported & contains affiliate links.
 We may earn a commission through products purchased using links on this page.
 Learn more

 So, you want to buy a new recliner?
 You have zeroed in on one, and you’re pretty sure it’s the “one” because you’ve done in-depth research online and read enough good reviews about it.
-It’s also in the perfect colour and will blend right in with your décor.
+It’s also in the perfect color and will blend right in with your décor.

 But is it the right size?